Paradigm4/elastic_resource_groups/README.md

 ```bash
 $ scidb.py -m p4_system start_server -si 1 mydb new_config.ini
 ```
 Note this step uses the `new_config.ini` we created in the previous step.
-The instances may encounter a hiccup on starting up as they are still not fully registered with the cluster.
-You can verify that the actual SciDB processes are now running on the second node.
+The instances may encounter a hiccup on startup as they are still not fully added to the cluster.
+You can verify that the SciDB processes are now running on the second node.

 ### 2.3.3 Add the new instances to the cluster
 Finally we need to run this query for SciDB to add the newly launched processes to the "cluster membership".
 Supply all the instance ids as shown in `list_instances()` above:
 ```bash
 $ iquery -aq "add_instances(4294967312, 4294967313, 4294967314, 4294967315, 4294967316, 4294967317, 4294967318, 4294967319, 4294967320, 4294967321, 4294967322, 4294967323, 4294967324, 4294967325, 4294967326, 4294967327)"
 ```
-In case you are curious - the more significant bits are used to store the Server ID - which gives these large integers.
+In case you are curious, the more significant bits are used to store the Server ID, which gives these large integers.

 This step may take a minute or so for the instances to "say hello" and recognize each other.
 You can run this query:
 ```bash